ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

     - I thought this was necessary to avoid questions on topics I wasn't too familiar about because there were no skill levels to differentiate.
 - Applied to CyberCoders.
 - Cleaned out the Thunderbird email!
+- Gym!
+  - Legs and shoulders.

 # April 16, 2019

 - Created a `Gitbook` for the repository of `infinitygauntlet`.
   - `Gitbook` is a hosting platform to showcase markdown files in a repository.
 Great for making books.
+- Started the journal!
+About time.